apoishi/trybe-zoo-functions/README.md

 ## About the project

 This repository contains the zoo functions project developed while studying at Trybe.
-This projects put into practice the skills with `ES6`, `Higher Order Functions` and tests.
+This project puts into practice the skills with `ES6`, `Higher Order Functions` and tests.

 The city hall gave you an important mission: organize the zoo's information! 🐘